awsdocs/aws-elemental-medialive-user-guide/doc_source/sample-manifests-hls.md

 # Sample Manifests \- HLS<a name="sample-manifests-hls"></a>

-AWS Elemental MediaLive supports the following HLS manifest styles:
+MediaLive supports the following HLS manifest styles for outputs:
 + Adobe
 + Elemental
 + SCTE\-35 Enhanced

-This section describes the ad marker tagging for each style\.
+This section describes the ad marker tagging for each style of output manifest\.

+**Note**
+MediaLive doesn't interpret the ad avail decoration information in the manifest attached to the input source\.

 ## Ad Marker: Adobe<a name="sample-manifests-hls-adobe"></a>